compilers-course-materials/starter-egg-eater/README.md

 Try building on this idea, and writing up a basic list library.
 Write at least `sum`, to add up a numeric list, `append`, which concatenates two lists, and `reverse`, which reverses a list.
+Hand them in in a file in the `input` directory called `lists.egg`, which has been started for you with a definition of `link`.
+Remember that `make output/lists.run` will build the executable for this file.

-Write more if you want, and test them out.
+Write more functions if you want, as well, and test them out.

 ## Recommended TODO List